-The individual financial statements of FLAG JCS (the Company) for the year ended 31 December 2014, were authorized for issue by a decision of the Board of Directors dated 17 March 2015.
+The consolidated financial statements of FLAG JSC ("the Company") and its subsidiary ("the Group") for the year ended 31 December 2014 were authorized for issue by a decision of the Board of Directors dated 19 May 2015.

 FLAG JSC is a joint-stock company incorporated by virtue of Decision No 1 dated 4 July 2007 under company file 10151/2007 of the Sofia City Court, having its seat in the city of Sofia, Sofia Region, Bulgaria.
 The financial year of the Company ends on 31 December.